Oracle Career Options -

 Working on a systems migration project, you will have proven technical ability and excellent interpersonal skills.

-An ability to be able to write PL/SQL packages & procedures, create database load scripts and set-up development databases is essential.
+An ability to be able to write PL/SQL packages & procedures, create database load scripts and

 The position will demand some DBA support (approximately 20% of the role) however the support